 HISTORY OF THE BACK TO BATOCHE CANOE TRIP

 The Aboriginal Council Committee of CUPE Saskatchewan has organized an annual canoe trip since 2005.
 The purpose of the trip is to foster bridges between cultures and for participants to learn more about Métis history and culture and to participate afterwards in the Back to Batoche Days – an annual celebration of Métis culture and traditions.
-Batoche is the historic community of the Métis people and the site of the Battle of Batoche during the Northwest Rebellion of 1885.
+Batoche is the historic community of the Métis people and the site of the Battle of Batoche during the Northwest Resistance of 1885.
 Batoche remains a spiritual home to Métis culture.